lastfm-docs/api-docs/docs/codes.md

 ### Last.fm Error Code 8: Generic Error
 This error is emitted when something unexpected causes your request to fail but unfortunately Last.fm can't quite tell you what.
 This is a generic error.
 This is similar to [HTTP Error 500](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/500).

+### Last.fm Error Code 9: Invalid Session Token
+This error emits when a request tries to authenticate with an invalid session key, or similar missing/malformed parameters.
+For a guide to auth and signing your calls, refer to [this part](https://lastfm-docs.github.io/api-docs/auth/signature/) of the site.
+Make sure that your session key is hashed using UTF-8 encoding in addition to MD5